joseeden/All-Things-DevOps/pages/030-Security/023-Attacks.md

 **Mitigation**

-- Implement countermeasures like constant-time algorithms, noise injection, and secure hardware design to reduce the risk of information leakage from side channels.
-Regularly update and patch systems to address potential vulnerabilities.
+- Constant-time algorithms, noise injection, and secure hardware design.
+- This countermeasures reduce the risk of information leakage from side channels. - Regularly update and patch systems to address potential vulnerabilities.

 ### Replay Attack